darthmall/darthmall.net/src/weblog/includes-and-macros.md

 configure the context for a partial before I `{{ "{% include %}" }}` that partial, it should probably be a macro.

+I'm going to walk through an example of when I would use each to illustrate how I use them in my templates.

 ## Includes

 Includes are the simplest of the two encapsulation mechanisms.
 All you have to